rasneetsingh/fbu-instagram/README.md

 The following **required** functionality is completed:

-- [x ] User sees app icon in home screen.
+- [x] User sees app icon in home screen.
 - [ ] User can sign up to create a new account using Parse authentication
 - [ ] User can log in to their account
 - [ ] The current signed in user is persisted across app restarts